belshikun/belshikun.github.io/content/dnd/castalia-log-6.md

 Suddenly, a window in the hallway explodes into thousands of shards of glass, and archers begin shooting at them from outside.
 Two men, armed with daggers, burst through another window.

 Valya bolts into the hallway to engage the attackers while Qhask fires arrows of his own out the window.
 Unfortunately, they hear shouts of confusion and broken glass from the floor below---the Wood Scorpions have arrived, and they have the place surrounded.
+Fergus bolts down the stairs and out of sight.

 "We have to get the prince to safety!" shouts Lythienne.
 "Hold them off, but retreat to this room!
 There's a tunnel."
 She turns to the two guards. **Jaryth**. **Marcus**.
 Keep a tight grip on Leander and do not, under any circumstances, let him go."